Engineering

 end

-Viewport-Based Loading
+#Viewport-Based Loading

-Use a JavaScript hook to detect when elements enter the viewport and trigger
+Use a JavaScript hook to detect when elements enter the viewport and trigger server-side data loading via pushEvent.

-WebSocket Optimization
+#WebSocket Optimization

-value triggers a diff to be sent to the client.
+LiveView communicates over WebSockets.
+Every assign/2 call that changes a value triggers a diff to be sent to the client.
 Minimize unnecessary assigns:

 # Avoid: assigns unchanged data on every tick